bennysuf/Twidler-frontend/README.md

     Run:
 `$ npm install` or `$ npm i`

-    Then in a new terminal, run:
+    Then to start the project, run:
 `$ npm start`

     You will then be taken to the browser to start using the project.